 Karen has been involved in Flow Cytometry since 1983.
 She has worked in clinical research labs and in product development and technical support in the flow cytometry industry.
 At MD Anderson, Karen has worked in the South Campus Flow Cytometry Core since 1992.
 Since that time, the core has grown significantly in terms of instrumentation, technical capabilities, and number of users served.
 Karen now manages the FCCIF-SC.
 She is responsible for operation of all instruments, management of consumables, verifying billing, training new staff and clients.
 She participates in staff selection and training, staff management activities, SOP development and other projects for the FCCIF-SC.
 Karen has been involved in teaching Flow Cytometry concepts and techniques to numerous undergraduates, summer students, graduate students, post-doctoral fellows and visiting scientists.
 She is responsible for the day-to-day operation of the South Campus Flow Cytometry Core.

 Coordinator, Flow Cytometry Lab

 Kim is the lab’s first certified cytometry expert, having passed the ISAC/iCCS certification in cytometry in December 2012.
 Kim has over six years of diverse scientific and flow cytometry-based research experience.
 She began her employment with MD Anderson November 2008.
-She has attended many hours of cytometry training provided by ISAC, FloCyte, FlowJo, and BD, and Sony and is proficient in cell sorting and analysis of determined parameters, including, cell structure, protein expression, localization, and modifications, cell surface and intracellular antigens, and cell health and viability.
+She has attended many hours of cytometry training provided by ISAC, FloCyte, FlowJo, BD, Amnis, and Sony and is proficient in cell sorting and analysis of determined parameters including, cell structure, protein expression, localization, and modifications, cell surface and intracellular antigens, and cell health and viability.
+Kim has developed strong skills in image cytometry over the last few years.
 Kim is also skilled in the use of flow cytometry analysis software including DIVA, FlowJo, and FCS Express.